What is Carbon?

 The design system is built React first.
-We also support core parts of the system in vanilla JS, Angular, and Vue.
+We also support core parts of the system in vanilla JS, Angular, Vue, and Svelte.
 If you’re using a different framework, you can still build components by following our guidelines for other frameworks.

 Carbon is open.
 The design system is a distributed effort, guided by the principles of the open source movement.
 Carbon’s users are also its makers, and everyone is encouraged to contribute.